Ashishjob/DS-Exam1-Review/llsetup.md

-    int recCount(node* curr);                // Recursively counting the nodes in the linked list void recPrint(node* curr);               // Recursively printing the nodes in the linked list bool recSearch(node* curr, int target)   // Recursively searching the nodes in the linked list };
+    int recCount(node* curr);                // Recursively counting the nodes in the linked list void recPrint(node* curr);               // Recursively printing the nodes in the linked list bool recSearch(node* curr, int target)   // Recursively searching the nodes in the linked list

+    void recReversePrint(node* curr)         // Recursively and reversely printing the nodes in the linked list };
 ```